 Some antibody tests may cross react with other respiratory viruses resulting in false positive results--this means the test is detecting antibodies to a different virus, such as one of the common coronaviruses that many people have been exposed to in the past. .

 During the ongoing COVID-19 pandemic, many companies are distributing rapid serological test kits to detect antibodies in COVID-19 patients.
-CDPHE discourages the use of any serological test that has not been approved by the FDA or at the state level, for any purpose other than research.
+CDPHE discourages the use of any serological test that has not been approved by the FDA or at the state level, for any purpose other than research or surveillance.
 CDPHE will update this guidance accordingly as more information becomes available.
 More information about serological testing can be found in CDC’s Interim Guidelines for COVID-19 Antibody Testing.